 Providing advice and support to students

-Students should be encouraged to post enquiries and unit related questions on the discussion board inthe unit’s CloudDeakin site.
+Students should be encouraged to post enquiries and unit related questions on the discussion board in the unit’s CloudDeakin site.
 This ensures students all have access to the same information.
 You should regularly encourage students to use the discussion boards for this purpose and advise them that they should only email unit chairs for personal matters (e.g. such as an enquiry related to special consideration)

 Students will still often seek information, or make requests, via email.
 This can be problematic, particularly if someone is sick and the students do not get a response.
-Though you may receive an email at any time of the day or night, particularly around assessment due dates, there is no expectation from Deakin that academics will answer these emails out of working hours.
+Though you may receive an email at any time of the day or night, particularly around assessment due dates, there is no expectation from Deakin that academics will answer these emails outside of working hours.

 In fact, academics who do answer emails out of hours often increase the expectations of students who then want all academics to be as obliging.

 Students should receive a response within two working days of the original email and for complex questions, you can always indicate in a quick response that you will follow up when possible.
 Ensure, however, that you do follow up.
-If their question is related to the unit content etc. and is not personal, your reply can be to advise them to post their question on a discussion board.*
+If their question is related to the unit content etc. and is not personal, your reply can be to advise them to post their question on a discussion board.
+Discussion boards should be checked on every working day.

 Student emails are often the most complained about aspects of teaching.
 Students make requests for information that has been stated in class, posted on CloudDeakin, sits in the Unit Guide, or is general knowledge.
 You will need to develop your own strategies to deal with this issue but some common solutions are: